Bam Dev Gautam

 Bam Dev Gautam (बाम देव गौतम) is a Nepalese politician and the former Home Minister and Deputy Prime Minister of Nepal.
-Currently the senior leader of Nepali Communist Party, Gautam is a former Senior vice Chairman of Communist Party of Nepal (Unified Marxist–Leninist).
-He is currently a member of the National Assembly nominated by the President.
+Currently the senior leader of Nepali Communist Party, Gautam is a former Senior Vice Chairman of Communist Party of Nepal (Unified Marxist–Leninist).
+He also served as a member of the National Assembly nominated by the President from 2020 to 2026.

 Gautam left Communist Party of Nepal (Unified Marxist–Leninist) on 4 September 2021 and has not joined any party yet.
 It was reported that he may join CPN (Unified Socialist) or float a new party of his own soon.
 Later Gautam wrote an election song for CPN (Unified Socialist) after which he was thought to have joined that party.
 Gautam announced his own party on 28 June 2022, named the Communist Party of Nepal (Unity National Campaign).

 Personal life

 After completing his SLC, Gautam started teaching as a profession.
 He is married to Tulsi Thapa who is also a Member of House of Representatives.